elleem/reading-notes/201/class-09.md

 <p> Each form control should have its own label for users. for attribute states which form control the label belows to. <//label for ="male"> Male <///label> </p>
 <p> Use fieldset to group elements, especially in longer forms. </p>
 <p> "required" for form validation. </p>
-<p> type="email", type="url", type="search", placeholder attribute, text will show in the text box once the user clicks on the area. </p>
+<p> type="email", type="url", type="search", placeholder attribute holds space without any user input provides context and text will show in the text box once the user clicks on the area. </p>

 ###  Lists, Tables, and Forms